Macos

 Visual Workflow Builders vs Voice-First Automation - Two Paths to macOS Automation

 Visual workflow tools let you drag and connect actions.
 Voice-first agents let you describe what you want.
 For complex flows, visual wins.
-For quick tasks, voice wins.
+For quick tasks

-Voice-Controlled Video Editing on macOS - Why It Works Better Than You Think
+Voice-Controlled Video Editing on macOS - A Practical Guide to What Actually Works

 Wearing a Mic So Your AI Agent Acts as Chief of Staff